 Like any industry, commercial real estate (CRE) investment has its own jargon and vernacular.
-For new participants, some of the terms can be intimidating and make real estate investing seem inaccessible.
-But, to fully understand the risk/return profile of an investment opportunity, there are 23 terms that every investor should know and understand
+For new participants, hearing some of the common commercial real estate terms that are common in the industry can be intimidating and make real estate investing seem inaccessible.
+But, to fully understand the risk/return profile of an investment opportunity, there are 25 commercial real estate terms that every investor should know and understand.

 1. Capitalization Rate (Cap Rate)